 This recipe comes from Marco Canora’s cookbook A Good Food Day.
 Mushrooms have (rightfully) earned a place in the spotlight in recent years and this recipe expertly highlights their flavor and texture.
-A dish that’s effortlessly delicious without meat, you have the option to create a pure vegetarian soup by leaving out the anchovies and adding our our Seaweed Mushroom broth – or pivot to an almost meatless version using our delicious Grass-fed Beef bone broth.
+A dish that’s effortlessly delicious without meat, you have the option to create a pure vegetarian soup by leaving out the anchovies and using our our Organic Mushroom broth.

 With mushrooms’ rising popularity, you can now find many different varieties at the grocery store as well as the farmer’s market.
-While we would encourage you to stick to the porcini and shiitake for their characteristic umami flavor, feel free to swap out the crimini for any mild-flavored mushroom.
-If you’re using our Seaweed-Mushroom broth, you have the option to swap fresh shiitakes for the dehydrated ones.
-Just make sure to soak the porcini in a bit of hot water or simmer them long enough to soften.
+While we would encourage you to stick to the porcini and shiitake for their characteristic umami flavor, feel free to swap out the crimini for any mild-flavored mushroom such as oyster or lions mane.
+If you’re using our Organic Mushroom broth, you have the option to swap fresh shiitakes for the dehydrated ones.
+Just make sure to soak dehydrated mushrooms in a bit of hot water or simmer them long enough to soften.

 Serves 8

-- 10 cups Brodo of your choice, separated (we love this soup with our Seaweed Mushroom and Grass-fed Beef bone broth)
+- 10 cups Brodo of your choice, separated (we love this soup with our Mushroom Kombu and Grass-fed Beef bone broth)

 - 3/4 cup pearled barley